Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 https://drive.google.com/file/d/1TzgIrrI2-5jdMYo8z_VmtN2kDb9IqDBy/view?usp=sharing

-After training for 10 epochs, the trained model is 68% accurate at testing phase and could get better when deep learning algorithm is trained for long time duration.
+After training for 10 epochs, the trained model is 68% accurate at testing phase and could get better when the deep learning algorithm is trained for long time duration.